Biostatistics Teaching

 Description

 The course covers use of the statistical software package R. The aim is to take the intermediate R user to the next level, and make use of programming techniques for more efficient use of R. A key focus is on introducing core programming principles such as loops and functions.
-The course will have four half-day lectures after which the students will work on some exercises.
+The course will have four days of lectures and exercises.
 This will give the students a chance to use and work with different aspects of R and apply the principles to their own research.
-Describe the course curriculum in terms of scientific topics covered.

 Learning objectives